fukuchi/jumplab/README.md

-# Jump Lab: an experiment software for the analysis of 'jump' for platformer game.
+# JumpLab: a testbed for studying jump motion and scrolling algorithms of videogames

 ## Introduction